 8. Clean Your Children’s Plastic Toys

 Especially if your house has had a bout of illness, keep your kids from reinfecting themselves by washing the things that your kids came into contact with while they were sick – i.e. their toys!
-Stick their plastic toys into the washer for a quick wash.
-If they are small parts, like Lego pieces, consider putting them into a mesh bag on the top rack before washing.
+Stick their plastic small toys into the washer for a quick wash.
+If they are small parts, like Lego pieces, consider putting them into a mesh bag on the top or bottom rack before washing.

 9. Another Thing You Can Wash in the Dishwasher?
 Plastic Hair Brushes

-Your hair brushes (not natural bristle ones or ones with wood) will benefit from a wash.
+Your hair and makeup brushes (not natural bristle ones or ones with wood) will benefit from a wash.
 We stick ours upright in the silverware caddy.
 This is an especially good tip to file away in case your kids get lice!
 Just clean the hair out beforehand.

 10. Flop Flops and Other Shoes Are Safe for the Dishwasher